Affiliate links on Android Authority may earn us a commission. Learn more.

 Sony sticks to a reliable naming scheme for its consoles.
 The first PlayStation was followed up by a PlayStation 2.
 After that, we saw a PS3 and a PS4.
 Even today, the newest console is the Sony PlayStation 5.
 It’s all very logical and reliable.

 Nintendo doesn’t go this route.
 In fact, since the launch of the original Nintendo Entertainment System in 1983, there has never been a “2” in a Nintendo console’s name.
-That includes handheld consoles as well.
-So, the likelihood of a sequel to the Switch landing with the official name of Nintendo Switch 2 is relatively low.
+That includes handheld consoles as well as the 2DS, which isn’t a direct sequel to the DS but instead a variant of the 3DS.
+So, the likelihood of a sequel to the Switch landing with the official name Nintendo Switch 2 would seem relatively low.

-However, the Nintendo Switch is unlike anything the company has done before.
+Then again, the Nintendo Switch is unlike anything the company has done before.
 Its ability to act as both a home console and a handheld sets it apart from Nintendo’s historical roster, and its runaway success has created some serious brand recognition for the word “Switch.”
-It’s possible the company could keep things simple and call the sequel a Switch 2.
-We think this won’t happen, though, and Nintendo will do something else.
-Some possible names could be Super Nintendo Switch, New Nintendo Switch, Nintendo Switch Pro, or something really off the beaten path.

 We don’t expect Nintendo to reinvent the wheel with a Switch sequel.
 The original Switch is a massive hit and a cultural touchstone.
-Nintendo hopefully won’t mess with this success.
+Hopefully, Nintendo won’t mess with this success.
 As with the jump from the Nintendo DS to the Nintendo 3DS, we expect the company to keep the core of what the Switch is and make it better rather than wildly revamping things as it tried to do from the Wii to the Wii U.

 A new design?